Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Six-band tight-binding Hamiltonian

-This LDA value is a bit larger than those of Satpathy and Popovic (3.72 eV$ \, $\AA ) and of Nuss and Aichhorn (0.93 10$^{5}~$m/s = 3.8 eV$\,$\AA ).\ Our ARPES-refined value, which is consistent with FIG{.}~\ref {Splitting_Comparison} (b) exceeds the LDA value by 15\%.
+This LDA value is a bit larger than those of Satpathy and Popovic (3.72~eV$~$ \AA )\cite{Satpathy2006} and of Nuss and Aichhorn (0.93~10$^{5}~$m/s= 3.8~eV$ ~$\AA )\cite{Nuss2014}.\ Our ARPES-refined value, which is consistent with FIG.$\ $\ref{ARPES_Bandstructure_TB}~(c2) in Paper II, exceeds the LDA value by 15\%.
+Reasons for this velocity enhancement will be discussed in Sect.~ \ref{Section:ExpFermiVelo} of Paper III.
 The dimensionless coupling constant used in Ref. \cite{Kopietz1995} has the value